tgstoecker/WEScropbio/README.md

 Variants are then joined across all callers with bcftools concat/norm (not perfect since some information is lost in the process).
 I used [Varlociraptor](https://github.com/varlociraptor/varlociraptor) to produce a final call set and filter it.

-It is important to note that normalization and integration of similar variant calling software is a matter of ongoing research and the quick & dirty solution here is unlikely to be optimal.
+It is important to note that normalization and integration of similar variant calling software is a matter of ongoing research and the quick & dirty solution used here is unlikely to be optimal.
 A comparison to highly optimized and established variant calling pipelines based on a single caller is nevertheless very interesting and motivated this entry into the WGGC comparison effort.

 ## :beginner: Usage